allenmathew/writeup/avactf-2020/README.md

 ![system](./img/system-2.png)

-Lets try ssh into the machine, it worked.
+Lets ssh into the machine, it worked.
 I tried moving around and trying to see what was visible.
 It was by accident that I found the `.bash_history`, that gave me two more flags.

 ![system](./img/system-3.png)